minio/docs/docs/aws-sdk-for-php-with-minio.md

 Please replace ``endpoint``,``credentials``, ``Bucket`` with your local setup in this ``example.php`` file.

-List all buckets on Minio server using aws-sdk-php.
+Example below shows putObject and getObject operations on Minio server using aws-sdk-php.

 ```php